 2004 Attended Hartford College of Art in Hartford, CT.

-2007 Member of the US Navy Seabees: While serving his 2 years, Scott was stationed in Port Hueneme, CA. Then, he went on deployment to Djibouti Africa at Camp Lemonier and Ethiopia.
-He then went to Kuwait for a month.
-He was an equipment operator and painted several pieces for the US Navy.
+2007 Member of the US Navy Seabees: While serving his 2 years, Jacobs was stationed in Port Hueneme, CA. Then deployed to Djibouti/Ethiopia, Africa at Camp Lemonier, as well as Kuwait.
+He was an equipment operator and artist for the US Navy.

-2008 Reached world recognition on CNN with the painting titled "Someday Has Come," a portrait of President Obama.
+2008 Reached world recognition on CNN with the painting titled "Someday Has Come," a portrait of president Obama.

 2014 Invited to show at the Monterey Museum of Art.

-2018 Opens a NEW gallery in Carmel-by-the-Sea.
+2018 Opens a new gallery (Scott Jacobs Gallery) in Carmel-by-the-Sea.